 - Individual mark filed electronically ‒ €850 (for one class of goods or services), €50 (for a second class of goods or services) and €150 (for each additional class of goods or services);

-- Collective mark or certification mark ‒ €1,800 (for one class of goods ), €50 (for a second class of goods or services) and €150 (for each additional class of goods or services);
+- Collective mark or certification mark ‒ €1,800 (for one class of goods or services), €50 (for a second class of goods or services) and €150 (for each additional class of goods or services);

 - Collective mark or certification mark filed electronically ‒ €1,500 (for one class of goods or services), €50 (for a second class of goods or services) and €150 (for each additional class of goods or services).

 How are priority rights claimed?

 As of October 1 2017, all priority claims must be made together with the application.
 The claim must include the date, number and country of the previous application.
 Documentation in support of priority claims must be filed within three months of the filing date, although the EUIPO does not require such documentation where the information required is available to it from other sources (eg, through the TMView database).

 Are trademark searches available or required before filing?
 If so, what procedures and fees apply?

 The EUIPO does not require trademark searches before the filing of an EU trademark application.
 However, the electronic filing process allows applicants to conduct, for free, a search of earlier potentially conflicting EU trademarks or trademarks protected in EU member states.
 The results of this search are not binding on the EUIPO and are for information purposes only.

 What factors does the authority consider in its examination of the application?